Agillis24/senior_taxi/README.md

   # Senior Taxi Service Website

   This is a code bundle for Senior Taxi Service Website.
-The original project is available at https://www.figma.com/design/F3cZ1hjT1mYp5RZZi7OLEx/Senior-Taxi-Service-Website.

   ## Running the code